P5-G2-Psychology-Project/SpringbootMongoMSBackend/README.md

 # SpringbootMongoMSBackend
 Backend Springboot MongoDB CRUD PQRS Maven MS

-Run the following commands to execute the project in your machine:
+Run the following commands to execute this project in your machine:

 $mvn install